Definition and Examples of Follow-On Public Offer

 - It must already be a publicly traded company.

-- The company must offer its newly issued shares to the general public, not just to its existing shareholders.
+- The company must offer its newly issued shares to the general public, not just its existing shareholders.

 The process to raise funds in an FPO is lengthy and often involves creating a prospectus, waiting to receive interest, then allotting shares to investors.
 While it is a similar process to undergoing an IPO, a company can’t initiate an FPO without first being public.